 - Mantras can help improve one’s mindset and welcome the wisdom of yoga philosophy into one’s belief system.

 It is worthwhile to find a mantra that resonates with you and find the meaning of that mantra.
 Set your intention using the meaning of the mantra.
 For example, there is a mantra from the Krishna Yajurveda Taittiriya Upanishad that is recited before the scriptural study.
-It is chanted to set an intention for Guru and disciple.
-Subsequently, you can then truly enjoy the benefits of chanting mantras.
+Chanting it sets an intention for both Guru and disciple.
+You can then fully enjoy the benefits of chanting mantras.

 Om Saha Naav-Avatu